-The Australian Fertilizer Industry Sustainability and Stewardship report can be downloaded below.
+The Australian Fertiliser Industry Sustainability and Stewardship report can be downloaded below.

-Fertilizer is responsible for feeding more than half the world’s population and will help us to feed more than 9 billion people by 2050.
-Fertilizer provides the nutrients essential for plant growth.
+Fertiliser provides the nutrients essential for plant growth.
 Nitrogen, phosphorus, potassium and sulphur are the building blocks of all plant and animal life.
-As crops and animals are removed and consumed so too are the nutrients they have taken up.
-For a sustainable system these nutrients must be replaced and that is the key role that fertilizers play.
+As crops and animals are removed and consumed, so too are the nutrients they have taken up.
+For a sustainable system, these nutrients must be replaced and that is the key role that fertilisers play.

-Fertilizers will help to ensure we can continue to feed a growing population with less impact on the environment.
-Increasing productivity on existing agricultural land means less environmental land will need to be converted to agriculture.
-Net greenhouse gas emissions will be less than they would be if larger scale clearing of environmental land for agriculture were to occur.
+Good stewardship of fertiliser use will help to ensure we can continue to feed a growing population with less impact on the environment.
+Increasing productivity on existing agricultural land means less native land will need to be converted to agriculture.
+Net greenhouse gas emissions will be less than they would be if larger scale clearing of native land for agriculture were to occur.

-Fertilizers also present a range of risks in a number of areas.
-The challenge for our industry is to continue our essential contribution to food production whilst ensuring we manage the risks associated with our products.
-Through effective stewardship, our industry is committed to managing for a sustainable future.
+Fertiliser also presents risks in several areas.
+The fertiliser industry's challenge is increase food and fibre production while managing the risks associated with our products.
+Through effective stewardship, our industry is committed to managing a sustainable future.

-Members of Fertilizer Australia are committed to supporting three strategy pillars:
+The members of Fertilizer Australia are committed to supporting six strategic pillars:

-- Sustainability and Stewardship – keeping our house in order through the implementation of codes of practice, standards, training and accreditation.
+- Industry Standards – keeping our house in order through the implementation of codes of practice and industry standards.

-- Engagement – strong partnerships with government and other stakeholders to help design and implement effective policies to manage the risks and benefits of fertilizer use.
+- Policy and Regulation – strong partnerships with government and other stakeholders to help design and implement effective policies to manage the risks and benefits of fertiliser use.

-- Information and Education – telling our story so that good decisions can be made based on facts and the best available science.
+- Communication – telling our story so that good decisions can be made based on facts and the best available science.

-This report is a key part of this commitment.
-It tests how well our members are performing in implementing codes of practice, training, accreditation programs, and best practice standards.
-It describes a range of issues, the industry’s approach to them and how well we are performing.
+The Sustainability and Stewardship report forms a critical part of this commitment.
+It demonstrates how well our members are performing in implementing codes of practice, training, accreditation programs, and best practice standards.
+It also describes a range of issues, the industry’s approach to these issues and how well we are performing.

-Our industry is firmly committed to engaging with stakeholders in responsible policy development and implementation to ensure that our products continue to help feed the world in a way that is truly sustainable.
+Our industry is committed to engaging with stakeholders in responsible policy development and implementation to ensure that fertiliser products continue to be used in a sustainable way.
 This is backed up by a substantial contribution to managing risks, throughout the life-cycle of our products, so that we can be a positive partner in turning good policy into effective action.